Campfire Recipes: Indulge in the wild

 - 2 tsp paprika

-Put lentils and vegetables and stock in pan, boil for about 30 minutes, season to taste and serve.
+Put lentils and vegetables and stock in a pan, boil for about 30 minutes, season to taste and serve.

 Heat some oil in a cast iron pot, nestled in the coals, add onions and other veggies, toss in canned or the DRY beans (if they have been soaked great, but it does not matter).
 Put in whatever meat is available.
 Add garlic and any other seasoning you like, maybe a pinch of cinnamon as well.
 Keep adding liquid…beer, wine, water a few bullion cubes help, chopped celery, diced tomatoes (this is a great way to use the veggies that get soft in the cooler).
 Enjoy!